Crashbash-Kun/FFmpeg-Helper/README.md

 Not sure how to get working?
 Copy all the code as into notepad and save it as "FFMPEG-Helper.bat".
 (Also really?)

+Or if you're so inclined, wait for a release.
+Probably coming soon.

 Download The Latest FFMPEG.EXE HERE: http://ffmpeg.zeranoe.com/builds/